A Few of my FAVORITE Things to do in Rothenburg Germany

 Hike OUTSIDE the Walls

-I’m a walker, so hiking outside the city is one of my favorite things to do in Rothenburg.
+I’m a walker, so hiking / wandering outside the city is one of my favorite things to do in Rothenburg.

 Then you cross over the Double Bridge, and walk past the Kobozell Church to get back in the Kobolzell Gate.

-Somehow I managed to be in Rothenburg in July and AGAIN in December!
-It was interesting seeing the town in snow!
-(We arrived in a snowstorm, which slowed this California girl down just a bit).
 Compared to other Christmas Markets, Rothenburg’s is more spread out.
-AND since there are so many shops in town carrying Christmas Items, I felt that there were less stands.
-Doesn’t matter!
+AND since there are so many shops in town carrying Christmas Items, I felt that there were fewer stands.
+It doesn’t matter!
 Visiting the Rothenburg ob der Tauber during the Christmas Season is magical!
 Just bring a jacket and comfortable shoes!

 things to do in rothenburg